Northward-Design/gulp-recipes-es6/recipes/responsive-modern-web/README.md

 ```

 #### Other Notes:
-- Errors and warnings reported by Stylelint will not halt remaining processes in a task or series.
 - Previously Optimized Images may increase in size.
 Use an images sub-folder `src/images/pre-op`

 Setting `NODE_ENV` in your terminal: